Isomorph70/gochains/README.md

 1. Installed the software using git.

-2. Copy the data folder gochains-data to your home folder. cp gochains-data $HOME/.gochains

-3. Set the environment variable GOCHAINSPATH to point to the gochains folder basically so the scripts can find the correct files and the GOCHAINSDATA to the data folder at $HOME/.gochains Look in your home folder for the .bashrc file, edit it with the changes.
+2. Do a 'make install' in the shell.
+This will make a data folder in $HOME/.gochains-data, copy some programs to /usr/local/bin, and set GOCHAINSPATH and GOCHAINSDATA in $HOME/.bashrc..

-4. For each event type you want, [find][iconsearch] and download a svg image file to the folder type_icons.d.
+3. For each event type you want, [find][iconsearch] and download a svg image file to the folder type_icons.d in the new data folder at $HOME/.gochains-data.
 Rename it <type>_<mnemonic>.svg for example 1_exercise.svg for a exercise task.

-5. In every svg file add the following lines after the <svg .... /> line
+4. In every svg file add the following lines after the <svg .... /> line

   <defs>
     <linearGradient id="displayColor">